 Start jotting down all the most iconic memories you’ve had with your spouse throughout the years.
 There’s no need to be super organized at this point yet, just let the words flow.

 Look through all those anecdotes and pick the traits you love most about your spouse.
-Take note of these because they will develop the backbone of your speech.
+Take note of these because they will develop the backbone of the perfect bride speech for you.
 Once you have that diamond ring on your finger, the memories will probably come much easier.

 #2.
 Start Building a “Story”